bglynch/planning-finder/README.md

 ## Deployment
 These were steps taken to deploy the application.
+- ### Github
+    Github is used for the code repository.
+It is also useful for its integration with Heroku and Travis CI

 - ### Set Up Email
     [Create and account with Google](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Fmyaccount.google.com%3Futm_source%3Daccount-marketing-page%26utm_medium%3Dcreate-account-button&flowName=GlifWebSignIn&flowEntry=SignUp)